exercism/python/concepts/itertools/about.md

 If you are using the online editor then you don't need to worry about this.
 ```

-`Pairwise(iterable)` was intruduced in Python 3.10 and returns an iterator of overlapping pairs of values from the input iterable.
+`Pairwise(iterable)` was introduced in Python 3.10 and returns an iterator of overlapping pairs of values from the input iterable.

 ```python
 >>> import itertools